oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 What happened?

-We had a Duck, raising a baby Swan, and it lead it to water.
+We had a Duck raising a baby Swan, and it lead the baby Swan to water.

 If you know about raising poultry, then you will know:
 _Ducks given baby Swans to raise, will just abandon them._